-Components of an easy charcuterie board
+Components of a charcuterie board

-- Cheeses - I'm of the opinion that you can't have a charcuterie board without cheeses.
+I'm of the opinion that you can't have a charcuterie board without cheeses.
 Since we're making a small charcuterie board, stick with 2 or 3 varieties of cheeses with different textures.
 More on how to pick your cheeses below.

-- Meats - This is my husband's favorite part of any simple charcuterie board.
+This is my husband's favorite part of any simple charcuterie board.
 Again, since we're making a smaller board, opt for 2 -3 different cuts of meat.
 If you're making a board for just 2 people, I recommend selecting just 2.
 See below section on selecting your meats.

-- Crackers - I'm willing to bet you have a box of crackers in your pantry.
+I'm willing to bet you have a box of crackers in your pantry.
 This is an easy way to add bulk to your easy charcuterie board and provide people a salty snack.
 Don't have crackers?
 No problem, a baguette works great or you can toast your own bread at home!

-- Snacks - A bowl filled with a "snack" adds some height to the board.
+A bowl filled with a "snack" adds some height to the board.
 Get creative and use whatever you have on hand!
 A dip like hummus or whipped goat cheese is great for this or a finger snack like olives or almonds.
 I used unshelled pistachios in my board below.

-- Fillers - The final touches of your small charcuterie board should be a few random things you want to use to fill in the empty spaces.
+The final touches of your simple charcuterie board should be a few random things you want to use to fill in the empty spaces.
 Fruit is a great way to do this.
 I used strawberries and cherries in the board below as they were in season and I already had them on hand.
 Apple or orange slices are also great as well as any dried fruit like cranberries or apricots.
 Check your fridge and pantry - I'm sure you have something you want to use up!